brack3t/django-braces/docs/access.rst

 .. versionadded:: 1.2

-The group required view mixin ensures that the requesting user is in the group or groups specified.
+The ``GroupRequiredMixin`` ensures that the requesting user is in the group or groups specified.
 This view mixin can handle multiple groups by setting the mandatory ``group_required`` attribute as a list or tuple.

     .. note::
         The mixin assumes you're using Django's default Group model and that your user model provides ``groups`` as a ManyToMany relationship.